TABLE OF CONTENTS

 3.1 Minimum wage higher than living wage

 On rare occasions, the legal minimum wage is higher than the living wage; though this depends on which benchmark is used to define the living wage.
-B Lab does not provide a list of these countries because it inevitably changes over time as a result of macroeconomic changes in those countries.
+B Lab does not provide a list of these locations because it inevitably changes over time as a result of macroeconomic changes.
 Living wage benchmark providers are in a better position to provide the most up-to-date information.

-When contacting the global, paid benchmark providers (currently WageIndicator and Fair Wage Network) they will inform companies if the minimum wage meets the living wage benchmark.
-In such cases, companies can still obtain points for the two living wage questions in the B Impact Assessment.
+When contacting the global paid benchmark providers (currently WageIndicator and Fair Wage Network) they will inform companies if the minimum wage meets the local living wage benchmark.
+Please note that companies should not use living wage averages for a country.

 3.2 Collective bargaining agreements